DIY VS. PRO | The True Costs and Benefits of Doing It Yourself

 Level of difficulty

 If you grew up as the son or daughter of a contractor and spent summers in your youth renovating residential or commercial properties, you’re better prepared to flip a home than someone whose sweat equity consists of hours spent viewing Love It or List It.
 No need for regret or looking back at roads not taken.
 Simply take an inventory of your current skillset.
 If you want a complicated task completed soon, neither YouTube nor any other how-to reference will suffice.
-Listed on Realtor.com, among “6 DIY Projects You Should Never Do Yourself,” are molding, floor refinishing, electrical work, tiling, roofing, or any trade that requires permitting.
-There’s a good reason why plumbing and hot water heater repairs are typically handled by a plumber, electrical work by an electrician, and roofing by a roofer.
+Listed on Realtor.com, among “6 DIY Projects You Should Never Do Yourself,” are molding, floor refinishing, electrical work, tiling, residential and commercial roofing, or any trade that requires permitting.
+There’s a good reason why plumbing and hot water heater repairs are typically handled by a plumber, electrical work by an electrician who went to an electrician trade school, and roofing by a roofer.
 These are highly technical skills that require knowledge and licensure beyond that of the average homeowner.

 WHEN MULLING OVER A POTENTIAL DIY-DO OR DON’T, CONSIDER THE 4 Fs

 Will this project add resale value to your home?
 Does tackling this project as a solo mission free up your funds for other pursuits?
 If you sit down and crunch numbers for the cost of supplies and time required, can you prove bang for your buck?
 Would that buck be better spent on an expert’s touch?
 According to nerdwallet.com, a whopping 43% of homeowners have admitted to messing up a DIY home effort at least once.
 How much would this project cost to fix if you don’t succeed?
 There are some plumbing jobs which homeowners are capable of doing themselves, like replacing your taps or installing a washing machine, but some jobs are best left to professional Plumbers los angeles.